MOUNT VERNON Invitational and NIETOC TOC Qualifier

 Summary:

 Most of all, have fun.
 Nothing in our round is worth stressing out about.
 Someone will win.
 Someone will lose.
-Do what you can and be satisfied with the result.
+Do what you can and be satisfied with your effort, if not the result.

 I am a debate coach at Little Rock Central.
 Please put both on the email chain: jkieklak@gmail.com; lrchdebatedocs@gmail.com